Male skincare. Perhaps one of the most overlooked protocols of maintaining good health.

 Whether this is the exact science behind it or not, fasting helps your skin look better.

 There is also evidence to suggest that fasting is good for people with certain skin conditions such as contact dermatitis, hives, acne and eczema.

 If you haven’t tried intermittent fasting give it a go and see how your skin reacts to it.

-Dark chocolate protects against UV damage
+Dark chocolate for UV protection